-- Domestic equity markets sank on concerns over rising rates and slowing growth, particularly moving into the second half of the fiscal year.
-The Russell 3000 Index, an index of domestic stocks covering all capitalizations, declined -13.9%. - International equity markets suffered in the last year.
-The MSCI All Country World Index ex U.S. (ACWI ex U.S. IMI), a broad index of stocks outside the U.S. that includes developed and emerging market countries, returned -19.9%.
-International equity markets faced additional pressure as the U.S. dollar strengthened against other major currencies given its global dominance and perceived safety. - U.S. fixed Income markets were hit hard as well as rates rose sharply.
-The Fed embarked on a path of hiking policy rates and reducing its balance sheet which resulted in an inverted yield curve and the worst six-month return for the Bloomberg U.S. Aggregate Index to close out the fiscal year.
-Over the course of the full fiscal year, the Aggregate Index returned -10.3%.
-Global markets performed only modestly better, with the Bloomberg Global Bond Index (hedged) down -8.9%. - Private real estate was a bright spot among the capital markets, generating a return of 21.5% as measured by the NCREIF Property Index.
-In contrast, publicly traded real estate (REITs) mirrored the performance of the declining public equity markets and generated a -12.8% return as measured by the EPRA/NAREIT Developed REIT Index.
+- Domestic equity markets were dominated by mega-cap tech companies (dubbed the "Magnificent Seven"), reflecting investor exuberance around the impacts of artificial intelligence.
+The Russell 3000 Index, an index of domestic stocks covering all capitalizations, gained 19.0%. - International equity markets registered solid gains but trailed the U.S. The MSCI All Country World Index ex U.S. (ACWI ex U.S. IMI), a broad index of stocks outside the U.S. that includes developed and emerging market countries, returned 12.5%.
+International equity market performance faced additional headwinds from a strong U.S. dollar. - U.S. fixed Income markets fell as rates continued to rise.
+The yield curve remained sharply inverted.
+In the latter half of the fiscal year, a "risk-on" environment bolstered returns for credit and securitized sectors, both of which outperformed U.S. Treasuries on a duration-adjusted basis.
+The Bloomberg U.S. Aggregate Bond Index declined -0.9%.
+Global markets performed only modestly better, with the Bloomberg Global Aggregate Bond Index (hedged) gaining 0.5%. - Private real estate was weighed down by increasing borrowing costs, while the office and retail sectors have come under stress from lower occupancy.
+The NCREIF Property Index declined -8.6%.

-For the fiscal year ended June 30, 2022, the System's investments produced a return of -8.5% versus -10.9% for the policy benchmark.
-Assets stood at \$31.2 billion at the end of the fiscal period, down from \$35.6 billion at the beginning of the period.
+For the fiscal year ended June 30, 2023, the System's investments produced a return of 7.8% versus 9.7% for the policy benchmark.
+Assets stood at \$32.0 billion at the end of the fiscal period, up from \$31.2 billion at the beginning of the period.

-Over the trailing five- and ten-year periods, PERS exceeded its benchmark with annualized returns of 8.0% and 9.0%, respectively.
+Over the trailing five-, ten-, and fifteen-year periods, PERS exceeded its policy benchmark with annualized returns of 7.6%, 8.5%, and 7.5%, respectively.
 Long-term returns remain very competitive against the policy benchmark and large public retirement systems.